 How To Clip Chicken Wings?

-While many chicken owners know how to clip chicken wings, most of them still believe in preserving as much of the chicken’s original condition as possible.
+While many chicken owners know how to clip chicken wings, most still believe in preserving as much of the chicken’s original condition as possible.
 Chicken wings may occasionally require clipping.
 Whichever ideology you follow, here are a few things to ponder as you select the best choice for your chickens.

 Is Clipping Chicken Wings Necessary?

 For many flock owners, a fence serves the dual purpose of keeping predators and other hazards outside and chickens inside.
-Furthermore, if the chickens escape over the barrier and out of the secure area, the fence is rendered ineffective in protecting them.
+Furthermore, if the chickens escape the barrier and out of the secure area, the fence is ineffective in protecting them.

 Indeed, free-range chickens benefit from having both wings functioning since this enables them to fly away from harm to nearby trees and other tall structures when attacked.
 Additionally, chickens kept inside unless directly supervised by people do not require wing clipping.